BenDoan/bendoan.me/README.md

 My personal portfolio/blog.
-The website is a generated static website.
-It's built with Flask, Frozen-Flask, Skeleton.css.
+This is a generated static website built with Flask, Frozen-Flask, and Skeleton.css.

 "python build.py build" builds the site into the deploy directory using markdown blog posts from the pages directory.